-New Treatment for PTSD Available in Santa Monica
+New Treatment for PTSD Available

-Looking for PTSD treatment in Santa Monica?
+Looking for PTSD treatment?

 People with PTSD have intense, disturbing thoughts and feelings related to their experience that last long after the traumatic event has ended.
-They may relive the event through flashbacks or nightmares; they may feel sadness, fear or anger; and they may feel detached or estranged from other people.
-People with PTSD may avoid situations or people that remind them of the traumatic event, and they may have strong negative reactions to something as ordinary as a loud noise or an accidental touch.
+They may relive the event through flashbacks or nightmares; they may feel sadness, fear, or anger; and they may feel detached or estranged from other people.
+People with PTSD may avoid situations or people that remind them of the traumatic event, and they may have strong adverse reactions to something as ordinary as a loud noise or an accidental touch.

 Frequently Asked Questions About PTSD